Oldham: Industrial Revolution and cotton

 Oldham from Glodwick by James Howe Carse (1831), depicts the early skyline and industrial activities of Oldham.
 All the green space has since been urbanised.

 Much of Oldham's history is concerned with textile manufacture during the Industrial Revolution; it has been said that "if ever the Industrial Revolution placed a town firmly and squarely on the map of the world, that town is Oldham."
 Oldham's soils were too thin and poor to sustain crop growing, and so for decades prior to industrialisation the area was used for grazing sheep, which provided the raw material for a local woollen weaving trade.

-By 1756, Oldham had emerged as centre of the hatting industry in England.
+By 1756, Oldham had emerged as a centre of the hatting industry in England.
 The rough felt used in the production process is the origin of the term "Owdham Roughyed" a nickname for people from Oldham.
 It was not until the last quarter of the 18th century that Oldham changed from being a cottage industry township producing woollen garments via domestic manual labour, to a sprawling industrial metropolis of textile factories.
 The climate, geology, and topography of Oldham were unrelenting constraints upon the social and economic activities of the human inhabitants.
 At 700 ft above sea level and with no major river or visible natural resources, Oldham had poor geographic attributes compared with other settlements for investors and their engineers.
 As a result, Oldham played no part in the initial period of the Industrial Revolution, although it did later become seen as obvious territory to industrialise because of its convenient position between the labour forces of Manchester and southwest Yorkshire.

 Cotton spinning and milling were introduced to Oldham when its first mill, Lees Hall, was built by William Clegg in about 1778, the beginning of a spiralling process of urbanisation and socioeconomic transformation.
 Within a year, 11 other mills had been constructed, and by 1818 there were 19 – not a large number in comparison with other local settlements.
 Oldham's small local population was greatly increased by the mass migration of workers from outlying villages, resulting in a population increase from just over in 1801 to in 1901.
 The speed of this urban growth meant that Oldham, with little pre-industrial history to speak of, was effectively born as a factory town.